ETH-DISCO/captcha-the-flag/README.md

 This project addresses this issue by providing a reCAPTCHAv2 clone [^diff] for research and evaluation purposes.
 Our clone is built on the same principles as the original but with modifications to make it more accessible.

-To get started, fork this repository, update the `./attack/main.py` file with your solver and run `make docker-install`.
-This will launch the front-end on `localhost:8080``, allowing your solver to scrape and interact with it in a separate container.
+To get started, fork this repository, update the `./attack/main.py` file with your solver and run `make docker-install` (see: `make help`).
+This will launch the frontend on `localhost:8080`, allowing your solver to scrape and interact with it in a separate container.

 Good luck!
 May the best solver win.